mikependon/RepoDB.NET/pages/tutorials/getting-started-sqlite.md

 using (var connection = new SQLiteConnection(ConnectionString))
 {
 	var person = connection.Query<Person>(e => e.Id == 1);
-	/` Do the stuffs for person here `/
+	/* Do the stuffs for the 'person' here */
 }
 ```